-As a dancer, teacher, choreographer, and intermedia artist, I investigate issues of power, perspective, and representation.
-I attended St. Olaf College in Northfield, MN and graduated with dual degrees in Dance and Biology and a concentration in American Racial and Multicultural Studies.
+As a dancer, teacher, choreographer, and intermedia artist, I invite my community to create, wonder, and problem-solve with me.
+Dance found me when she stumbled into my high school’s modern dance program, and we have been together ever since.
+I attended St. Olaf College in Northfield, MN, and graduated with degrees in Dance and Biology and a concentration in American Racial and Multicultural Studies.

-Upon graduating, I began performing professionally with Robin Stiehm’s Dancing People Company in Ashland, Oregon.
+Upon graduating, I began working professionally with Robin Stiehm’s Dancing People Company in Ashland, Oregon.
 As a dancer in a small company, I eagerly participated in the creative process.
-Equipped with effective communication skills, I collaborated with other dancers to create movement, make decisions, and problem solve.
-In my six seasons with Dancing People Company, I rehearsed full-time, toured nationally and internationally, taught, and choreographed.
+Equipped with effective communication skills, I collaborated with other dancers to create movement, make decisions, and problem-solve.
+In my six seasons with Dancing People Company, I rehearsed full-time, performed nationally and internationally, and taught and choreographed in residencies at local high schools.
 I have also performed and toured with various Minnesota-based choreographers such as Paula Mann, Mathew Janczewski, and Erin Drummond.

 Driven to engage my students and community, I adore teaching and creating.
 While pursuing her MFA in Dance from The Ohio State University, I focused on intermedial and interactive art.
 My work combines video, sculpture, soundscapes, interactive technology, and choreography to create immersive and interactive performances.

 I currently teach and create at Winona State University and in the studio, Milwaukee Public Schools, and assisted living facilities with Milwaukee’s Danceworks.
 I have also taught and created with students at The Ohio State University, Carthage College, Mount Mary University, and St. Olaf College.